MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/accessing-google-services.md

   When the PowerShell script successfully runs, it starts a browser session where you enter your Google credentials.
 After consenting, the webpage contains the grant code (see Please copy this code...).

   Copy the grant code and enter it in the console window at the prompt.
 The PowerShell script then returns a refresh token.
-In the [example script](#example-script), set `refreshToken` to the refresh token that the PowerShell script returned.
+Copy the refresh token.
 You should treat the refresh token like you would a password; if someone gets hold of it, they have access to your resources.

 15. In solutions such as [Discovering disapproved ads](../solutions/execute-in-parallel.md) that access Google services, set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values you received in steps 13 and 14.